-The Model Code is necessarily a complex document that has been built as a result of feedback from councils and to tackle risks of corruption or other damaging behaviour.
+The Model Code is a complex document that has been developed in response to feedback from councils and to tackle risks of corruption and other damaging behaviours.

 To help councillors understand their obligations, the Office of Local Government has developed a summary document, explaining the standards of behaviour expected and what happens when these are not met.
-This is contained in Appendix 7-Standards of conduct for council officials.
+This is contained in Appendix 6 - Standards of conduct for council officials.

-Councillors are expected to comply with all the provisions in their council's Code of Conduct, which is based on the Office's Model Code of Conduct (available on the Office of Local Government's website at www.olg.nsw.gov.au).
+Councillors are expected to comply with all the provisions in their council's code of conduct, which is based on the Office's Model Code of Conduct (available on the Office of Local Government's website at www.olg.nsw.gov.au).